 Pathway to Research Independence with Mentorship and Education

-Our PRIME (Pathway to Research Independence with Mentorship and Education) track is overseen by our Department Chair Dr. Johnson-Akeju, our Program Director, Dr. Saddawi-Konefka, and the director of our Mentored Scientist Research track, Dr. Stuart Forman.
+Our PRIME (Pathway to Research Independence with Mentorship and Education) track is overseen by our Department Chair Dr. Johnson-Akeju, our Program Director, Dr. Saddawi-Konefka, the director of our Mentored Scientist Research track, Dr. Stuart Forman, and our PRIME Track Director, Dr. Shiqian Shen.
 It was started in 2018 to provide an earlier entry point to our CA3 research block.

 This is a categorical 4-year match (PGY1-4) and provides an earlier entry point to our research scene.
 Residents on this track have the option of additional research time prior to the 6-month CA3 research block.